munificent/craftinginterpreters/book/statements-and-state.md

 ### Statement syntax trees

-There is no place in the grammar where both an expression and a statement is allowed.
+There is no place in the grammar where both an expression and a statement are allowed.
 The operands of, say, `+` are always expressions, never statements.
 The body of a `while` loop is always a statement.